Snell's law: Vector form

 The cosine values may be saved and used in the Fresnel equations for working out the intensity of the resulting rays.

 Total internal reflection is indicated by a negative radicand in the equation for $\cos\theta_2$, which can only happen for rays crossing into a less-dense medium ($n_2 < n_1$).
+In applied optics, these vector calculations are sequentially utilized to model complex multi-layer optical stacks, such as anti-reflective coatings or display panels.
+In these systems, the lateral beam displacement and total internal reflection conditions must be verified at each dielectric interface to ensure precision alignment.